 The terms “life” and “death”, Bahá’u’lláh tells us, refer to the “life” of faith and the “death” of unbelief.
 It is the spirit of faith and belief which brings about the resurrection.
 Just as we say that in the winter the world is dead, and remains so until the springtime comes to awaken and revive it.
 This, also, is resurrection.

 The dead will speed out of their sepulchres in the last day, according to Scripture.
 Again, this is a spiritual truth, Bahá’u’lláh tells us.
-It means that when the Prophet or Messenger of God appears, it is the Day of Judgment for all.
+It means that when the Prophet or Messenger of God appears, it is the Day of Judgement for all.
 It is the last days of the old religion.
 A new spiritual springtime has come.
 The spiritually dead will be awakened and will speed out of their sepulchres of unbelief.
 Their physical bodies do not come back from physical graves.
 Never!

 The physical body is of little importance other than as a channel or instrument for the ever-developing spiritual qualities within man.
 Christ Himself told the young man who wanted to delay his acceptance of Jesus long enough to bury his father: “… let the dead bury the dead. …” He meant, let those who do (28) not believe (i.e. the spiritually dead), bury the physically dead.
 In another place He says: “The flesh profiteth nothing” and “that which is born of the flesh is flesh; and that which is born of the Spirit is spirit.”
 (29)